lbke/ssr-theory/readme.md

     const privateArticles = await fetchPrivateArticles()
     return privateArticles.map((article => ({
        urlParams: { id: article.id},
-       // those articles are only available to authorized users
+       // those articles are only available to paid users
-       header: {"X-AUTHORIZED": true}
+       header: {"X-PAID": true}
     })
 }
 // this function will be run during static render for all the private